- Curvy, creased exterior

 Standard equipment includes leather upholstery, an Alcantara headliner, power heated front seats, memory for the fronts seats and exterior mirrors, front and rear parking sensors, a surround-view camera system, dual-zone automatic climate control, keyless access and starting, a heated rear window, and 20-inch alloy wheels.
 Infotainment features include an 8.0-inch center screen, a navigation system, an AM/FM audio system, satellite radio, Bluetooth, and a wi-fi hotspot.

 Aston recognizes that buyers may want to personalize their cars and offers a variety of interior color schemes.
-Other options include ventilated seats, and two premium audio systems including a Bang & Olufsen BeoSound system.
+Other options include cooled seats, and two premium audio systems including a Bang & Olufsen BeoSound system.

 2018 Aston Martin DB11

 If you are concerned about fuel economy, why are you buying an Aston Martin?

 No fuel economy numbers are in yet for the 2018 Aston Martin DB11, but we do have 2017 numbers for the V-12 and we can infer ratings for the V-8.
 Based on those ratings, which should be in the upper teens combined, we give the DB11 a 5 out of 10 for fuel economy.
 (Read more about how we rate cars.)

 With the V-12, the 2017 DB11 was rated at 15 mpg city, 21 highway, 17 combined by the EPA.

 The V-8 has not yet been rated, but the Mercedes-AMG GT, which is similarly sized and has the same engine, is rated at 16/22/18 mpg.